fb52175/MvcFamilyPoints/ReadMe.txt

 Each domain class had a test file, that tests inserting, updating and deleting an object.
 It also test generating a list of objects.
 There is one controller and view which demonstrates add/edit/delete a reward record.
 You can access the view by running the project.

+Week 4 - Added repositories and their interfaces to the FamilyPointService layer.
+Created a RepositoryFactory class which creates or returns the repositories.
+Added a unit test to test the RewardsRepository add/update/delete and list functions.
+Updated the Home Controller to use the Repository Factory.